Invite friends and family to read the obituary and add memories.

 Please select what you would like included for printing:

-A celebration of life will be held on Saturday April 11, 2026 at Alpine Memorial Funeral Home, Chapel, from 1:00 to 3:00 PM.
-Teresa would love to invite all who knew Raymond to come out and share stories and spend time remembering Ray.
+A celebration of life will be held on Saturday, April 11, 2026, at Alpine Memorial Funeral Home Chapel in Alpine, Texas, from 1:00 to 3:00PM.
+Teresa would love to invite all who knew Ray to come out and share stories and spend time remembering Ray.

 Saturday, April 11, 2026